Homology theories and Gorenstein dimensions for complexes: Abstract

 \section{Abstract}

-In this paper, we first study Gorenstein flat/projective dimension of complexes of modules.
-The relationship between Gorenstein flat/projective dimension of complexes and Gorenstein flat/projective dimension of modules are investigated.
-Then we study unbounded homology and Tate homology of complexes of modules.
-Some balance results for these homology theories are given.
-In the case of module arguments, we investigate the relationship between unbounded homology groups and relative homology groups.
+In this paper, we first study the Gorenstein projective/flat dimension of complexes of modules.
+The relation between the Gorenstein projective/flat dimension for complexes and that for modules are investigated.
+Then we study Tate, stable and unbounded homology for complexes of modules.
+In the case of module arguments, we get some results that improve the known results.